amurrell/developer-wordpress/README.md

 ### Renaming

 This project includes a theme, `devwp` which you can rename and edit the comments in `style.css` to your own project.
-If you do this, please do a search on theme files for `devwp/build` an replace references with your theme name.
+If you do this, please do a search in your editor (eg. vscode) on theme files for `devwp/build` an replace references with your theme name.

 ### index.php